parmitage/primer-proto/README.md

     val add2 = MakeAdder(2);
     add2(2);                                # 4

-Tail-recursive functions are optimised as in this accumulator version of count.
+Tail-recursive functions are optimised.
+This function counts the number of elements in a list using an accumulator to avoid a stack overflow.

     val count = fn (xs)
        let counter = fn (a, xs)